shaiktahseen/full-stack-web-developer-road-map/README.md

 Conclusion:

-Full stack web development is the booming career in the filed of software industry.
-Students / graduates are showing interest in full stack development in Pan India in which result the competition is also increasing rapidly.
+MERN Full stack development is the booming career in the filed of software industry.
+Students / graduates are showing interest in full stack development in across Pan India in which resulted the competition is also increasing rapidly.